DerekChia/mltagger/README.md

 These are the few things you can do in this repo.

 1. Read notebooks with code comments in `notebooks`
-2. Run experiment / model training with `python src/experiment.py config_file.conf`
+2. Run experiment / model training with `python src/experiment.py conf/config_file.conf`
     - This will start the training process using the TSV file `conf/config_file.config:path_train` defined in the configuration file in the `conf` folder.
 An output model will be stored in path defined in `conf/config_file.config:save`.
-3. Perform inference based on trained model with `python print_output.py saved_model/fce_model.model input_file.tsv`
+3. Perform inference based on trained model with `python src/print_output.py saved_model/fce_model.model input_file.tsv`
     - This will print the original file with two additional columns: the token-level score and the sentence-level score.
 The latter will be the same for all tokens in a sentence.
 4. Try out the model over an interface at https://derekchia.github.io/mltagger